 Do you get super sweaty or shiny when it’s humid?
 If so, you should probably avoid a July or August engagement session.

 Does your hair not get along very well with the wind?
 You should avoid months like October and November here in PA.

 Does your nose look like Rudolph’s at the first sign of cooler weather?
 You will want to stay away from sessions between October-April.
 Stick with a summer session.

-*A double bonus tip: If doing your engagement session during peak fall color or spring when the trees are in full bloom, you will want to schedule your session far in advance.
+*A double bonus tip: If you do your engagement session during peak fall color or spring when the trees are in full bloom, you will want to schedule your session in advance.
 We recommend setting this up as soon as you book your photographer.
-Photographers get dozens of requests for these popular times of year.
-These dates are typically first-come-first-served, so you will want to get your request in as early as possible.
+Photographers get dozens of requests for these popular times of the year.
+These dates are typically first-come-first-served, so you want to get your request in as early as possible.

 7. Where should we have our engagement photos taken?